Farewell Ennio Morricone: His music in advertising

 Lancia Delta starring Richard Gere and an original piece by Morricone

-Rather than delving into his extensive back catalogue, Lancia decided to put their big budget right there up on screen by hiring a top director in the shape of Harld Zwart and Hollywood heartthrob Richard Gere and then getting Morricone to write an original score for their brand TV commercial.
-The results aren’t exactly memorable as Gere takes a drive up to the Hollywood sign… and probably the most memorable bit is Morrocone’s score.
+Rather than delving into his extensive back catalogue, Lancia decided to put their big budget right there up on screen.
+They hired a top director in the shape of Harld Zwart and Hollywood heartthrob Richard Gere.
+They then got Ennio Morricone to write original music for their brand TV commercial.
+The results aren’t exactly memorable as Gere takes a drive up to the Hollywood sign… and probably the most memorable bit is Morricone’s score.

 Dolce & Gabbana – various spots directed by Giuseppe Tornatore

-It will probably come as mo surprise to learn that Morricone was the beloved composer for Dolce & Gabbana… who better to capture the essence of Italian fashion in music!
-Their favoured commercial Director Giuseppe Tornatore hired Morriocone on several occasions to score his commercials.
+It will probably come as no surprise to learn that Morricone was the beloved composer for Dolce & Gabbana.
+Who better to capture the essence of Italian fashion in music?!
+Their favoured commercial Director Giuseppe Tornatore hired Morricone on several occasions to score his commercials.
 The best of which has to be this one featuring the ultimate on screen siren, Sophia Loren: